-BP’s three petrochemical facilities produce a range of materials — including BP-invented purified terephthalic acid, paraxylene and naphthalene dicarboxylate — necessary to make products, such as clothes, flat-screen televisions, safety belts and plastic beverage bottles.
-About 1,000 employees in Alabama, South Carolina and Texas combined help BP produce 5 million tons of petrochemicals each year, accounting for roughly 27 percent of the company’s global petrochemicals capacity.
+BP’s two petrochemical facilities produce a range of materials — including BP-invented purified terephthalic acid, paraxylene and naphthalene dicarboxylate — necessary to make products, such as clothes, flat-screen televisions, safety belts and plastic beverage bottles.
+Hundreds of employees in South Carolina and Texas combined help BP produce 2.8 million tons of petrochemicals each year, accounting for roughly 27 percent of the company’s global petrochemicals capacity.

 BP petrochemicals are used in many aspects of day-to-day life from pharmaceuticals and lightweight automotive components to plastic beverage bottles, safety belts and high-tech sportswear.
 BP's businesses range from best-in-class proprietary technology for acetyls — a critical building block for a wealth of consumer products including adhesives and cosmetics — to aromatics, including those found in one out of every three polyester shirts and blouses.